 Although people with previously known disorders that cause vomiting (such as migraine) may simply be having a recurrence of that disorder, doctors thoroughly look for signs of a new, different problem.

-The need for tests depends on what doctors find during the history and physical examination, particularly whether warning signs are present and whether findings suggest a particular disorder (see Table 13: Some Causes and Features of Nausea and Vomiting).
+The need for tests depends on what doctors find during the history and physical examination, particularly whether warning signs are present and whether findings suggest a particular disorder ( Some Causes and Features of Nausea and Vomiting).

 Possible tests include

 Girls and women of childbearing age typically should have a pregnancy test.